Pedro Ansúrez

 Pedro was one of the nobles closest to Alfonso VI of León and Castile, although the later claim that he was Alfonso's tutor or guardian during his youth must be dismissed, since the king and Pedro were of roughly the same age.
 During 24 July–3 September 1067 Pedro served as the majordomo of Alfonso's court.
 He was raised by the king to the rank of count perhaps as early as 22 November 1068, certainly before 1 November 1070, after which time he always signs charters using the title.
 In 1072, he accompanied Alfonso into exile in Toledo.
 Later, when Alfonso returned to inherit the kingdoms of León and Castile, Pedro and Eylo were charged with the repopulation of Valladolid.
 This they did with men from their counties of Saldaña and Carrión.
 However, the city really began to grow when its lordship was given to Pedro some years later.
 He became a prolific builder, constructing a large palace for himself and his wife, which has not survived, and a hospital.
 He built a bridge over the Pisuerga and many religious edifices, like the church of Santa María la Antigua and the Colegiata de Santa María, which served as the site of the cathedral (the bishop's seat).
 The environs of Valladolid formed the outer limits of the Kingdom of Castile at his time and Pedro was responsible for the repopulating of the region between Liébana and Cuéllar.
 His massive frontier district included the historically significant city of Toledo.
 In 1095, his lordship included Madrid.

-Around 1087, at the time of the marriage of Alfonso's eldest daughter and heiress apparent, Urraca, to Raymond of Burgundy, the king appointed Pedro to be her guardian (tutor), and she stayed at his court according to the later Primera Crónica General (late 13th century).
+Around 1087, at the time of the marriage of Alfonso's eldest daughter and heir presumptive, Urraca, to Raymond of Burgundy, the king appointed Pedro to be her guardian (tutor), and she stayed at his court according to the later Primera Crónica General (late 13th century).
 This probably served to prevent the accumulation of too great influence in the hands of the French.
 Towards the end of the century, Pedro's power and influence were diminished by the extension of that of the Capetians Raymond and Henry of Burgundy.